ahmetfths/ahmetfths/README.md

 # 👋 Hi, I’m Ahmet Fatih Şahin (@ahmetfths)

-🎓 I'm a pharmacist and a Ph.D. candidate in Computer-Aided Drug Discovery and Development.
+🎓 I'm a pharmacist and a Ph.D. in Computer-Aided Drug Discovery and Development.
 🧪 I specialize in **AI-driven molecular modeling**, **virtual screening**, and **ADMET filtering** for identifying promising drug candidates.
 🌍 I've conducted TÜBİTAK-funded research in Germany and collaborated with international teams on cutting-edge drug discovery projects.